- The Wall Street Journal Guide to Wine: New and Improved: How to Buy, Drink, and Enjoy Wine

 - Match the wine to the type of personality of the saint.
 For St. Jerome, St. Paul how about fiery, red, bold wines, like Zinfandel?
 For St. Therese the Little Flower seems fitting to have a dessert or sweet wine.
 St. Francis and St. John Bosco seem so fun and joyful that a bubbly or sparkling wine would imitate their personality.
 And for St. Augustine or St. Thomas Aquinas, it seems only a scholarly port would do.

-- 6) Seasonal saint wine Consider cool whites for summer saints and reds to warm oneself during the winter months.
+- Choose a seasonal saint wine.
+Consider cool whites for summer saints and reds to warm oneself during the winter months.
 Also consider Wassail or mulled wines for those cold times.